-The Reixela forest is seen as the most important area of native forest in the region by the specialists and one of the most important ones of the entire Douro Litoral province.
-This forest shows the dynamic nature of the vegetation and how it developed away from human use or interference.
-With agricultural and pastoral activities being discontinued in these areas the vegetation was able to recover in a natural way and large oak woods, namely the common oak (Quercus robur), but also some Pyrenean oak (Quercus pyrenaica) developed.
+The Carvalhal da Reixela is seen as the most important portion of native forest of the region and one of the most important ones of the entire Douro coastline.
+These woods show the dynamic nature of the vegetation and the way it evolved over the years in the absence of human interference.
+The absence of agricultural and pastoral activity allowed for the spontaneous vegetation to recover and for the development of large oak woods, where the common oak (Quercus robur) is predominant, with the occasional emergence of the Pyrenean oak (Quercus pyrenaica).

-Besides the oak woods, there are also other tree species, some of them fairly abundant, such as the chestnut, holly, alder, willow, ash tree and the wild pear tree and butcher's broom.
+Apart from the Oak trees, you can also encounter other tree species, some worth noting such as the chestnut trees, the common holly, the black alder, the willow, the ash tree and even the Iberian pear tree and butcher's-broom.

 Tip: Click on the images to enlarge.